amirzarepashaei/Stocks-app/README.md

 #### Task 1-A
 1. What is done well?
+- I really like the app piping system.
+The architecture is implemented pretty well.
+It is organised.

+- The implementation of services to fetch data from API and the state manangement is implemented well too.

+- Material library is used, which is pretty common practice these days as Google recommends.
+However, I cannot say this is done well because usage of the libraries is easy but on the otherside dependencies are growing.
+I would prefer to have lower dependencies on production level applications.

+- This appliation is made with Angular 7 and NGRX library.
+However, using Angular-redux might be a better choice over NGRX.

 2. What would you change?
+- As it is in the tasks list, I would add accessibility feature to have a universal design.

+- Usage of css grid system would be nice in order to have a responsive website.
+(PS.
+I donnot like using libraries like Bootstrap - tho I have used it a lot before - but as we have built-in CSS grid system it would be an advantage to use it).

+- It is also good to take advantage of CSS pre-processors such as less or alternative.

+- Usually in production-level applications, as there might be network delay, the data might show up with delay.
+It would be beneficial to add some basic animations like a spinner to show the user a process is happening, hence increasing user experience by showing a meaningful action and reducing headache for end users.

 3. Are there any code smells or problematic implementations?
+- After using my own API key and using [Redux DevTools Chrome Extension](https://github.com/zalmoxisus/redux-devtools-extension) I can see that data is retrieved but clicking the button is not showing any data.
+My assumption is that somewhere the data is passed incorrectly which needs to be fixed.

 > Make a PR to fix at least one of the issues that you identify